captn3m0/ideas/README.md

 2. Authors that you follow on GoodReads
 3. Bands that you follow on BandCamp

-:rocket: I made a initial working demo recently for the first one, and you can check it at
+🚀 I made a initial working demo recently for the first one, and you can check it at
 <https://opml.bb8.fun>.
 The source code is at <https://git.captnemo.in/nemo/opml-gen>.

 Related: https://github.com/RSS-Bridge/rss-bridge (I have contributed a few bridges to this)

-## Bangalore Events List :gift: :construction:
+## 🎁 🚧 Bangalore Events List

 Similar in scope to http://webuild.sg/ or http://engineers.sg/ but for Bangalore.